 Gingerbread Men (England, 16th Century)

-This hot, alcoholic drink has been around for centuries, and is typically consumed in winter.
-Wine was first recorded as warmed and spiced in Rome during the 2nd century.
+This hot, alcoholic drink has been around for centuries and is typically consumed in winter.
+The wine was first recorded as warmed and spiced in Rome during the 2nd century.
 The Roman legions brought wine with them up to the Rhine and Danube rivers.
-Germans and Austrians refer to it as ‘Glühwein’, Nordics call it ‘Glögg’ and in France it is called ‘Vin Chaud’, literally translated as ‘hot wine’.
+Germans and Austrians refer to it as ‘Glühwein’, Nordics call it ‘Glögg’ and in France, it is called ‘Vin Chaud’, literally translated as ‘hot wine’.

 There are many variations on how this beverage is prepared, and recipes have evolved over time.
-It is typically made by heating red or white wine, adding cinnamon cloves, oranges and spices.
-The wine is left to simmer as it soaks up all the new flavours.
+It is typically made by heating red or white wine, adding cinnamon cloves, oranges, and spices.
+The wine is left to simmer as it soaks up all the new flavors.
 Mulled cider has also become increasingly popular.
 Click here to discover how to prepare Mulled Wine